Our Mission: To do as much good as we can, for as many as possible!

 • Graham Qwacker, Dilly, Attie and Wheasy

-The Qwacker Gang
+Qwacker Gang

 Graham Qwacker, Dilly, Attie and Wheasy are six-month-old Peking Ducks and were raised on Bucky’s Bull Rescue as ducklings.
 They are very vocal and inseparable!
 They always find their way to water whether it is their swimming pool or a muddy puddle in Peggy’s back yard.